ErlingSigurdson/SegMap595/README.md

 Refer to `SegMap595.h` for the full description of return values if necessary.

 ## Compatibility

+The library works with any MCU capable of bit-banging or SPI data transfer.

 The library is primarily intended and documented for use with the Arduino framework, but it doesn't include `Arduino.h` and can be readily used in non-Arduino embedded electronics projects.